pepeleduin/leduin/README.md

 - 👋 Hi, I’m @leduin
-- 🌱 I’m Information Technology Engineer
+- 🌱 I’m PhD Student on Quantum Communication
-- 👀 I’m interested in Computer Sciences, Social Studies and Free Software
+- 👀 I’m interested in Computer Sciences, specially on Optimization Methods
 - 💞️ I’m looking to collaborate on multidisciplinar projects
 - 📫 How to reach me: pepeleduin@duck.com